noseka1/noseka1.github.io/source/_posts/2017-07-25-check-and-set-operation-and-transactions-in-consul.markdown

 categories: cloud devops
 ---

 In the [previous](/blog/2017/07/15/first-look-at-the-key-value-store-in-consul/) blog post, we were checking out the basic functionality of the key-value store in Consul.
-In this article, we will explore two of the more advanced features of the Consul's key-value store, namely: Check-and-Set operation and transactions.
+In this article, we will explore two of the more advanced features of Consul's key-value store, namely: Check-and-Set operation and transactions.

 <!-- more -->